 Use technology to create, not just consume

 Often, the only way we use technology in our math workstations is for apps or computer-based learning.
 While those are both valid uses of technology, we want to look for ways to allow students to use technology to create, rather than just consume.
 Apps like Seesaw, Chatterpix, and Buncee allow students to communicate mathematically in an engaging and creative way.
-If you’re looking for innovative ways to use these apps, be sure to follow Renee White on Twitter!

 I hope you find these tips for incorporating the math process standards and content standards into your math workstations helpful.
 If you have other suggestions, I hope you’ll leave a comment below and share!
 The last post in this series is on accountability.